epicexcelsior/resource-webhooks/resources/FAQ.md

 You can find Vexento's link page at <https://linktr.ee/vexentomusic>.
 _ _

 📌 **3.
-Where can I buy Vexento merch?**
+Does Vexento have merch?**
 _ _
-> You can find Vexento's merch store at <https://represent.com/store/vexento>.
+> You can find Vexento's merch store at <https://vexento.myspreadshop.com/>.
+A huge merch update is on the way. :eyes:
 _ _

 📌 **4.
 How can I support Vexento?**
 _ _
-I truly appreciate your encouragement and support as a listener.
-If you're so inclined, you're welcome to "leave a tip" at my Patreon at <https://www.patreon.com/Vexento>.
+> Your encouragement and support as a listener means a lot to me, and I am beyond grateful that you enjoy my music!
+If you would like to "leave a tip", you can do so at my Patreon page: <https://www.patreon.com/Vexento>.
 _ _

 📌 **5.
 I have a business inquiry.
 How can I contact Vexento?**
 _ _
-> Please create a 'Copyright' or 'Other' ticket in %SUPPORT_CHANNEL% and our moderators will assist you.
+> Please create a 'Copyright' or 'Other' ticket in %SUPPORT_CHANNEL% and our staff will assist you.
 _ _

 📌 **6.
 Is there a Vexento Minecraft server?**